 Grain boundary characteristics are shown to have a strong effect on crack behavior in laminated aluminum alloys.
 In Al-Li alloy 2090 forged plate samples, Tayon et al. found that delamination cracking depends on grain boundary characteristics, with brass textured grains of high misorientation presenting increased delamination cracking events [48.8].
-Further EBSD analysis of neighboring grains that underwent delamination fracture indicated that a large Taylor factor difference in brass-textured grain pairs reliably showed delamination cracking.
+Electron backscatter diffraction (EBSD) analysis of neighboring grains that underwent delamination fracture indicated that a large Taylor factor difference in brass-textured grain pairs reliably showed delamination cracking.
 Large plastic deformation was observed to occur in grains along one edge of a delamination boundary, with local deformation accumulating in grains with low Taylor factors [48.8].
-This study supports [48.8] the hypothesis that high energy grain boundaries and lack of accommodation for local slip correlate with increased delamination cracking events in aluminum alloys.
+This study supports the hypothesis that high energy grain boundaries and lack of accommodation for local slip correlate with increased delamination cracking events in aluminum alloys.

-48.2.2 Sample Reception and Documentation
+48.2.2 Sample Preparation and Preliminary Imaging

-A sample set was received from the AFRL.
-The samples are the same plates that Neely used in his study of stress intensity factors and crack deviation in Al 7085 [48.5].
+The samples analyzed in this work are the same plates that Neely used in his study of stress intensity factors and crack deviation in Al 7085 [48.5].
 All specimens had middle-cracked fatigue test geometries and were extracted from hand forged plate.
-According to ASTM specification E399, for specimens extracted from a plate the geometry has to be related to the processing [48.9].
-Specimen orientation is determined by two geometric designations separated by a hyphen.
-The first designation refers to the loading direction as tested, the second refers to the direction of primary crack growth.
-A diagram showing these orientations is given in Figure 48.2.
-Longitudinal-short transverse (L-S) and long transverse-short transverse (T-S) grain orientations were selected as they exhibited the greatest grain boundary delamination and crack deflection [48.5].
 For each middle-cracked, hand forged specimen, stress ratios (R) of 0.1, 0.9, and -0.7 were selected.
 An overview of the sample set is provided in Table 48.1.
 Macroscale images of the as-tested plates can be seen in Figure 48.3(a-f).